Valiron

 Key-Based Agents (Web2)

 Not every agent has an ERC-8004 identity.
-Key-based agents use a standard Ethereum keypair (secp256k1) for identity without needing an on-chain registration.
+Local, Web2, and non-ERC-8004 agents use a persistent Ethereum-style keypair for identity without needing an on-chain registration.
 Identity is verified via EIP-191 challenge-response.

 // 1.
 Get a challenge nonce